milvus-io/milvus-docs/site/en/getstarted/standalone/install_standalone-helm.md

 Provide a release name for identifying your Milvus deployment.

 <div class="alert note">
-This tutorial uses `my-release` as the release name.
+This tutorial uses <code> my-release</code> as the release name.
 To use a different release name, adjust the release name in subsequent commands.
 </div>

 #### Install Milvus standalone: